-1. Hereditary Warfarin Resistance: (uncommon)

-- True warfarin resistance is rare (< 0.1%). - Associated with need for high warfarin doses to have therapeutic effect. and you need to monitor through JNR to figure this public have therapeutic effect.
-(We won't be instead at notified or even high doses are used by high do - Patients need much smaller doses of vitamin K to reverse the effect of warfarin. - Warfarin does not irreversibly inhibit vitamin K1 2,3-epoxide reductase.du & genetically modified With reductant

-Inherited in an autosomal dominant fashion.
+- 1. Hereditary Warfarin Resistance: - True warfarin resistance is rare (< 0.1%). - Associated with need for high warfarin doses to have therapeutic effect. - Patients need much smaller doses of vitamin K to reverse the effect of warfarin. - Warfarin does not irreversibly inhibit vitamin K1 2,3-epoxide reductase. - Inherited in an autosomal dominant fashion.